The Open University since 2006

 Introducing the Classical world

-This unit aims to get you started on exploring the Classical world by introducing you to the sources upon which you can build your knowledge and understanding.
-The unit also gets you started on an exploration of both time and space in the Classical world.
+This course aims to get you started on exploring the Classical world by introducing you to the sources upon which you can build your knowledge and understanding.
+The course also gets you started on an exploration of both time and space in the Classical world.

 Copyright & revisions